bennybebo/Grader-Application/README.md

 ## How to Use
 You can sign up with a new account or use the default admin account to log in.
 If you signup as an instructor or admin you will need approval before being able to log in.
 This approval can be done by using the default admin account: credentials (email: admin.1@osu.edu, password: password).

+## System dependencies and Configuration
+Ruby version:   Ruby version should be 3.2.0.
+To check your Rails version use the command 'ruby -v'.
+Rails version:  Rails version should be 7.0.
+To check your Rails version use the command 'rails -v'.
+Node:           Node should be 16.
+VScode:         We may recommend to use the latest version.

 (TEMP) ------------------
 # README